 Label your options with delivery estimates

 Having that information makes it easier for customers to select the best option for them.
-Including this information at checkout could be especially useful if you offer delivery timeframes that are longer than a week and want to reduce the number of customers who reach out asking about their orders.
+Including this information at checkout could be especially useful if you offer delivery time frames that are longer than a week and want to reduce the number of customers who reach out asking about their orders.

 Deliver the right expectations with your shipping policy

-Being transparent and upfront when setting expectations helps customers decide to buy from you, and when the unexpected happens and your business operations change, your shipping policy template helps you maintain that hard-earned trust.
+Being transparent and upfront when setting expectations helps customers decide to buy from you, and when the unexpected happens and your ecommerce business operations change, your shipping policy template helps you maintain that hard-earned trust.

 Read more